Resolutions that stick

 - If early morning or evenings are your only times to exercise, give the gym a try, or sign up for an exercise class.

 - If finances are not an issue, you could also consider hiring a personal trainer to come to your home.
 If you prefer exercising at home, try a workout home video or a TV exercise class.

 - Use this opportunity to add something new to your lifestyle.
 You might find that you enjoy it.
 You will have an alternative exercise whenever your regular exercise time is interrupted and you will be less controlled by the season and weather.

 It’s often hard to squeeze in a workout along with busy schedules.
 What suggestions do you have for finding time to exercise?

 In spite of your good intentions, there are certain times you just do not have time to do your planned exercise program.
 The most important thing to remember is that something is better than nothing.
 A study done at the Stanford School of Medicine showed that breaking up a 30-minute exercise time into three shorter ten-minute segments produced significant health benefits.
 The message: do something, anything — but keep doing it!

 Suggest to friends and family a “talk while we walk” date instead of a coffee or lunch date.
 Take advantage of the walking you’re doing while shopping.
 Walk briskly!
 We all need to use every opportunity to move, even when we’ve exercised that day.
 Take the stairs, park far away, schedule meetings outside the office, walk down the hall to deliver a message instead of sending an e-mail, set a timer every 30 minutes to stand up and move.
 Why not make a list of all the ways that you can get your body moving during the day?

-If you resist having an all-or-nothing attitude toward exercise, and keep in mind instead that something is always better than nothing, you will find that you can maintain your fitness level even during the busiest of times.
+If you resist having an all-or-nothing attitude toward exercise and keep in mind instead of that something is always better than nothing, you will find that you can maintain your fitness level even during the busiest of times.

 Interview conducted by Julie Croteau and edited by Lane McKenna Ryan.